docbohanh/Flutter_Web_LandingPage/README.md

 # Hello flutter web

-A simple website build using Flutter.
+Build a simple website using Flutter.

+## What will you learn ?

+- How to build a simple website using flutter web
+- Managed resource (graphic/ font) when deploy to production

 ## Getting Started